 So, who are you?
 Or better said, what are you?
 Are you your body?
 Your mind?
 Your hair?
 Your toes?
 Your cells?
 Your organs?
 Your organs can be replaced like parts on a car yet you don’t change.
 What does this tell you about your body?
 Every cell in your body is replaced over a 7 year period.
 Some of them several times in that period.
 Physically, you are literally not the same person your were 7 years ago.
 Thoughts come and go too .
 And, the moment you forget them they can no longer trouble you.
 What does this tell you about your thoughts?
 These things come and go but, do you come and go with them?

 The answer is of course, no. We have falsely identified ourselves as the sum of these aggregates that clearly come and go.
 This is part of our ignorance.
 We falsely believe ourselves to be the mind/body.
-When thought arises in the mind or a sensation in the body, who or what knows it’s there?
-The diculty here is that we are attempting to describe the indescribable – the ineable.
+When a thought arises in the mind or a sensation in the body, who or what knows it’s there?
+The difficulty here is that we are attempting to describe the indescribable – the ineffable.
 There are no words to describe that which is simply aware of all the things formerly described.
 Some call it Soul, Atman, Higher Self or True Self.
 Those words are too esoteric for me.
 The word that mostly closely describes it but still fails to be complete is awareness.